mwganson/Editor_Assistant/README.md

 ### Editor List
 This is the QListWidget at the top of the dialog.
 It will list the names of the documents currently registered with the dialog.
 Select an item in the list to make make that item the current editor.
 This also sets the focus on that editor.
 All the actions in the dialog will work on that current editor even if you select a different editor in FreeCAD's MDI widget.
 It is recommended to select the editor here so the dialog is in sync with the correct editor.
 ### Toast
-Just below the Editor List and above the Refresh button there is an empty area reserved for "toast" messages.
+At the top of the page, above the Editor List there is a button reserved for "toast" messages.
 These are transient messages that disappear automatically after a few seconds.
 They can be error messages or just information.
+The button serves as the label for the messages.
+Click the button to see again the most recent message.
+Only the most recent message is stored for viewing again.
+The color of the message indicates the type of message.
+Types are: message: black, information: blue, error: red, warning: yellow.
+For some types the background color of the toast button is temporarily changed to provide better contrast.
 ### Refresh button
 This button is labeled "Refresh editor list".
 Click it if you have opened a new document or closed a document, so the Editor List can be updated.
 (Updates also happen when other functions are used.)
 ### Find Edit